PLP-MERN-Stack-Development/week-1-mongodb-fundamentals-assignment-jeromekay002/Week1-Assignment.md

 ### Task 4: Aggregation Pipeline
 - Create an aggregation pipeline to calculate the average price of books by genre
 - Create an aggregation pipeline to find the author with the most books in the collection
-- Implement a pipeline that groups books by publication decade and counts them
+- Implement Ba pipeline that groups books by publication decade and counts them

 ### Task 5: Indexing
 - Create an index on the `title` field for faster searches